-- 4.6 Performance in 2021/22 continued to be affected by the impacts of the Covid19 pandemic.
-Throughout the year this significantly impacted on service delivery and performance in areas such as repairs/maintenance, void management, the completion of medical adaptations.
-Of the 30 key indicators outlined above, 16 met the annual target set (the same as in 2020/21), with another 5 narrowly missing this target.
-Overall this translates to 70% of these key indicators either meeting or almost achieving target (up from 69% in 2020/21). - 4.7 During 2021/22, the Housing Improvement Board (HIB) has monitored closely key work-streams aimed at improving key areas of service delivery where performance was not where we wished it to be:- - rent collection/arrears;
+- 4.6 Performance in some areas during 2022/23 continued to be affected by the impacts of the Covid-19 pandemic.
+This has impacted service delivery and performance in areas such as repairs/maintenance, void management, the completion of medical adaptations over the recent past and had knock on effects on depressed levels of tenant satisfaction. - 4.7 Of the 30 key indicators outlined above, 10 met the annual target set, with another 9 narrowly missing this target.
+Overall this translates to 63% of these key indicators either meeting or almost achieving target (down slightly from 70% in 2021/22).

+Key areas of focus for the Housing Improvement Board during 2023/24 whole service, the HIB would monitor key work-streams aimed at driving improvements and monitoring closely the following areas: